Configuring Backup Reports

 - At the Locations step of the wizard, select one or more company locations.
 Use the search field at the top to find the necessary location.

-By choosing a location you can limit the scope of the report: only computers or VMs belonging to the chosen locations will be included in the report.
+By choosing a location you can limit the scope of the report: only computers, VMs or file shares belonging to the chosen locations will be included in the report.

 - At the Parameters step of the wizard, specify report settings:

-- In the Select RPO section, specify a period for which protected computers or VMs must have backup or replica restore points.
+- [For Protected Computers, Protected VMs reports] In the Select RPO section, specify a period for which protected computers or VMs must have backup or replica restore points.

 RPO defines a period between backup sessions, or, in other words, a period for which you can afford to lose data.
 For example, if protected computers must have daily backups, specify 1 day or 24 hours as the RPO value.

-- [For Protected Computers report] In the Select OS type list, choose what type of OSes must be analyzed in the report (All, Servers, Workstations)
+- [For Protected Computers report] In the Operation mode list, choose what type of OSes must be analyzed in the report (All, Servers, Workstations).

-- [For Protected VMs report] In the Select job type list, choose what type of Veeam Backup & Replication jobs must be analyzed in the report (All, Backup, Replication, Backup Copy, Backup to Tape).
+- [For Protected VMs report] In the Job type list, choose what type of Veeam Backup & Replication jobs must be analyzed in the report (All, Backup, Replication, Backup Copy, Backup to Tape, Snapshot, Replica Snapshot).

-- In the Exclusion mask names field, specify a mask for excluding computers or VMs from the report scope.
+- [For Protected Computers, Protected VMs reports] In the Exclusion mask (names) field, specify a mask for excluding computers or VMs from the report scope.

 The mask will be evaluated against the computer or VM names.
 You can use the ‘*’ (asterisk) and ‘?’ (question mark) wildcards in the mask.
 The ‘*’ (asterisk) character stands for zero or more characters.
 The ‘?’ (question mark) stands for a single character.
 For example, if you want to exclude from the report VM replicas with default names created with Veeam Backup & Replication, you can specify a mask with the ‘*_replica’ name query.